 - 1. General Standards.
 When applicable: - a.
 Property Owner Permission.
 The vendor must provide evidence of written permission from the owner of the site.
 A vendor that extends beyond the property lines shall require the permission of the affected property owners.
 If the site is located on public property and in front of a storefront, then the vendor must receive the business owner's permission to operate at that location. - b.
 City Permission (if Public Space).
 The vendor must provide evidence of written permission from the Office of the City Manager if operating in public space. - c.
 Maintain 5 ft Pedestrian Walkway.
 If a vendor is located on a public sidewalk, a minimum of five (5) feet of unobstructed, pedestrian access along the sidewalk shall be maintained.
 Sufficient room shall also be provided to allow car doors to open along the curbside. - d.
 Parking Area.
 The use occupies less than 25% of the required business parking area.
-No vendor can obstruct or place their display within accessible, barrier-free parking spaces.
+No vendor can obstruct or place their display within accessible, barrier-free parking spaces. - e.

-- e.
 Traffic and Motor Vehicle Code.
 Mobile vending shall be subject to Chapter 44, Article II: Traffic Code.
 Vendors must not block or impair vehicular or pedestrian travel. - f.
 Health Code.
 Vendors must comply with all health requirements of the state or county health departments. - g.
 Noise Control.
 Vendors must comply with Chapter 28, Article V, Offenses Against Public Peace. - h.
 Contain Supplies.
-Vendors must contain all materials and supplies in the display and shall not store supplies or other materials on public property. - Unattended Vending Units.
+Vendors must contain all materials and supplies in the display and shall not store supplies or other materials on public property. - i.
+Unattended Vending Units.
 A vending display shall not be left unattended while on a public sidewalk for longer than 15 minutes. - j.
 Hours of Operation.
 No vendor shall operate between the hours of 11 p.m. and 7 a.m. - k.
 Trash Management.
 A vendor shall always keep the areas around its vending operation clean and free from litter, garbage and debris.
 A vendor shall remove all garbage and debris originating from its vending operation from the city and shall not dispose of its garbage and debris in city trash receptacles or city trash compactors unless authorized by the city. - I. Public Utilities.
 Vendors shall not connect a pushcart or vending display to a source of city electricity, water or sewer, unless permitted by City Manager. - m.
 Protect Public Property.
 Public property shall not be altered, and permanent fixtures of any kind shall not be installed on public property by the vendor unless authorized by the city.
 A pushcart or vending display shall not be secured or affixed to any public structure unless authorized by the city. - H) Outdoor Dining.
 Outdoor dining improves the general business climate, activates public space, and provides flexibility for current trends and future demands for outdoor dining.
-Outdoor dining is permitted immediately adjacent to and abutting the principal use of a business, subject to review by the Zoning Administrator with the conditions below. - 1.
-Maintain 5 ft Pedestrian Walkway.
-If an outdoor display is located on a public sidewalk, a minimum of five (5) feet of unobstructed, pedestrian access along the sidewalk shall be maintained.
-Sufficient room shall also be provided to allow car doors to open along the curbside. - 2.
-Hours of Operation and Site Maintenance.
-All outdoor activity including cleaning, maintenance and closing procedures must cease at the close of business. - 3.
-Sketch Plan / Plot Plan Requirements.
-Reviews of outdoor dining facilities shall include, but are not limited to, the following elements: tables, chairs, umbrellas, portable heating elements, barriers, service stations, landscaping/plantings, utilities, awnings, canopies, lighting, host/hostess stands, entertainment, valet operations, and any other adjacent neighboring outdoor dining facilities. - 4.
-Storage.
-When not used in a daily fashion, the storage of the outdoor dining facility must be indoors and concealed from public view.
+Outdoor dining is permitted immediately adjacent to and abutting the principal use of a business, subject to review by the Zoning Administrator with the conditions below.